This project has been a long time coming.

 Every quarter, I clear the board and start anew.

-If content is a goal for you in 2018 – then this is a great reminder to keep it top of mind!
+If content is a goal for you this year – then this is a great reminder to keep it top of mind!